-Oral Roberts University has a proud history of commissioning officers for the Armed Services, and is proud to partner with the Department of the Air Force to provide an opportunity to for students to take Air Force ROTC.
+Oral Roberts University has a proud history of commissioning officers for the Armed Services and is proud to partner with the Department of the Air Force to provide an opportunity for students to take Air Force ROTC.
 Air Force ROTC at Oral Roberts University is an excellent way to earn your commission as an officer in the U.S. Air Force and U.S. Space Force.
 As both an educative and experiential training program, Air Force ROTC at ORU is designed to develop Whole Leaders for the U.S. Air Force and U.S. Space Force and to equip better citizens for America.

 Per Oklahoma Senate Bill 138, all ROTC participants in the State of Oklahoma are considered as 'in-state' students with respect to tuition, housing, fees, and all other costs.

 Current college students can apply for the In-College Scholarship Program.
 Applicants are selected by the detachment commander.
 Demonstrated excellence in academics, ROTC, and physical fitness are musts.
 Current enlisted airmen are able to apply for either the Airman Scholarship and Commissioning Program or the Scholarships for Outstanding Airmen to ROTC.
 To apply for any scholarship , you must be a US Citizen by the last day of your first term.
 Additionally, applicants must pass a Department of Defense Medical Review Board (DODMERB) medical exam.
 Competitive applicants must also demonstrate the ability to pass the Physical Fitness Test.

 In Air Force ROTC, you will not only learn the principles of leadership in the classroom, but you will put them into practice outside of the classroom through hands-on management experience and valuable leadership-building exercises.
 Every week you will have the opportunity to lead your peers in Aerospace Studies classes, Leadership Laboratory, and cadet-run clubs.